tru-hy/transit_analysis/README.md

 **NOTE!** The scripts/db schema currently don't check for duplicates mostly for performance and flexibility in testing.
 So to avoid duplicates, clear the database (or relevant tables) between importing.

+### Process data

+To "snap" (actually does marginally smarter filtering) the recorded traces to their paths, run

+	python2 utils/filter_routes.py filter-routes \
+	    --uri=postgres://transit:transit@/transit

+The current HSL live data is quite buggy in its mapping to departures and the algorithm tries to do some sanity checking to pick the proper/likely real trace.
+This also means that some (lots of) data gets discarded.